Estimating the growth rate of a birth and death process using data from a small sample: Evaluation of the estimators

 The bias of the estimators is presented in Figures \ref{fig:bias1} and \ref{fig:bias2}.
-According to the figure, the estimates $\hat r_{Lengths}$, $\hat r_{MLE}$, and $\hat r_{MCMC}$ all tend to overestimate the growth rate on average for small $n$.
+According to the figures, the estimates $\hat r_{Lengths}$, $\hat r_{MLE}$, and $\hat r_{MCMC}$ all tend to overestimate the growth rate on average for small $n$.
 The estimate $\hat r_{Bias}$, which was designed to be exactly unbiased when $T = \infty$, remains nearly unbiased even when $T = 40$.
+Note that the estimate is nearly unbiased even though the mode of the density is considerably below the true value of $r$ because occasional large overestimates of $r$ affect the mean.
 The estimate $\hat r_{Inv}$ has a slight upward bias, as would be expected from Jensen's inequality because it is the reciprocal of an estimator which is unbiased for $1/r$ when $T = \infty$.
 The estimate $\hat r_{MSE}$ underestimates the growth rate on average when $n$ is small.
 It acts as a shrinkage estimator, minimizing the MSE by introducing a downward bias to reduce the variance and mitigate the impact of rare events in which the growth rate is vastly overestimated.